vbollu0122/hello-world/Devops-project-Notes/Notes.md

     To deploy artifact on the target environment we need the tomcat server Create EC2 instance and install java/tomcat
-    In jenkins UI install go to manage plugins deploy to container and manage credentials go to jenkins - global cred - add credentials
+    In jenkins UI install go to manage plugins deploy to container and manage credentials go to jenkins - global cred - add credentials artifacts should be copied to the tomcat server, artifacts are stored in webapp directory